meo-marketplace/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-04.md

 **Configuration Track**

 You should now be familiar with the marketplace workflow from the emulator.
-We are going to switch out the inbuilt landing page for that in the sample app.
+We are going to switch out the Emulator's inbuilt landing page for that in the sample app.
-- The URL is set in the Config page, copy the Landing Page URL from your sample app to the config box and set.
+- The URL is set in the Config page, copy the Landing Page URL from your sample app to the config box and Set.
 **Note:** Change just the landing page
 - The 'Subscription Name' should begin with 'C4' (if there are multiple subscriptions just use this preface for each)